 Before becoming governor, Pritzker founded 1871, the non-profit small business incubator in Chicago that has helped entrepreneurs create more than 11,000 jobs and more than 1,000 new companies.
 Since the creation of 1871, Chicago has been named one of the top ten technology startup hubs in the world, and 1871 was named the best incubator in the world.
 As governor, he has expanded support for new business incubators and cut taxes for hundreds of thousands of small businesses while incentivizing job creation and innovation.
 He also extended research and development tax credits to help manufacturing workers and businesses thrive, and he worked with the business community to create apprenticeship tax credits to promote job training.

 The descendant of refugees, Governor Pritzker believes our state and our nation should welcome and protect its immigrant families and that we must fight against the wave of intolerance that has risen in recent years.
 Before becoming governor, he led the creation of the Illinois Holocaust Museum and Education Center, a nationally recognized institution where hundreds of thousands of students, teachers, police officers and others learn to fight bigotry and hatred.
 As governor, he has built the most diverse cabinet and governor’s office in Illinois history.

 Governor Pritzker and First Lady MK Pritzker have been married for more than a quarter century, and they are the proud parents of two children.

-Mr. Pritzker was elected to the Duke University Board of Trustees in 2017 and serves on the Business and Finance Committee and the Committee on Honorary Degrees.
+Mr. Pritzker was elected to the Duke University Board of Trustees in 2017 and serves on the Resources Committee and the Climate Change and Sustainability Strategic Task Force.